-After last year’s success, on the occasion of the 700th anniversary of Dante Alighieri’s death, IL TRENO DI DANTE (lit.
+Following the success of the past years, IL TRENO DI DANTE (lit.
 Dante’s train) – promoted by the Emilia-Romagna region – is ready to get back on track.

-From June 4th to November 1st, every Saturday and Sunday, a historical train put at disposal by Ferrovie dello Stato, will lead travellers from Florence to Ravenna, the two cities that most marked the Supreme Poet’s life.
+From 15th April to 4th June and from 2nd September to 1st November, every Saturday and Sunday, a historical train put at disposal by Ferrovie dello Stato, will lead travellers from Florence to Ravenna, the two cities that most marked the Supreme Poet’s life.

-A slow, unique and suggestive travelling experience that crosses the heart of the Tuscan-Romagna Apennines.
+A slow, unique and suggestive travel experience that crosses the heart of the Tuscan-Romagna Apennines.
 On this train, you will discover the lands Dante visited on his path from Florence to Ravenna.

 A special train

 Il Treno di Dante project uses a special train built more than a century ago, the so-called “Centoporte” (lit.
-100 doors), one of the symbols of Italian rail locomotion, inspired by the coaches of the beginning of the 20th century and characterised by interiors entirely made of wood.
+100 doors), one of the symbols of Italian rail locomotion, inspired by coaches dating back to the beginning of the 20th century and characterised by interiors entirely made of wood.

 Today, only a few of them have been preserved in Italy and are thus considered real jewels of the history of passenger transport, granted to the public only on special occasions.